acarril/.dotfiles/README.md

 [![xkcd: Automation](http://imgs.xkcd.com/comics/automation.png)](http://xkcd.com/1319/)

-I don't recommend using these dotfiles, and I haven't made any effort to make them useful for anyone but myself.
+I haven't made any effort to make them useful for anyone but myself.
+Having said that, there might be useful configs and scripts in here!